 - Timber manufacturing – our timber manufacturing in the South West produce a range of timber products from pallets, bed bases and crates to customised bespoke orders.

-- Product packaging – working within a small team in the Perth metropolitan area, you can develop skills while working with a range of products from major brands.
+- Product packaging – working within a team in the Perth metropolitan area, you can develop skills while working with a range of products from major brands.

 - Industrial services – develop a range of skills in product labelling, packaging and sewing in the Perth metropolitan area.